Glencore, others accused of paying bribes in EU case

-BRUSSELS, May 10 (Reuters) - A subsidiary of commodities trader Glencore has been accused of paying an EU official’s bumper phone bills and laying on a French holiday to secure market-sensitive information, according to court documents relating to a Brussels corruption case.
+BRUSSELS (Reuters) - A subsidiary of commodities trader Glencore (GLEN.L) has been accused of paying an EU official’s bumper phone bills and laying on a French holiday to secure market-sensitive information, according to court documents relating to a Brussels corruption case.

 Glencore, the world’s largest diversified commodities trader, said last year ahead of its listing that its subsidiary Glencore Grain Rotterdam, a former employee and a current employee had been charged as part of the criminal case.